 Train()method for machine learning strategies.

 - Symbol helpers for competition tickers!
 Our second Alpha Streams contest, The Liquid ETF Competition, is accepting submissions through December 22nd!
 We’ve created symbol helpers to group competition tickers for you.
 Submit to the Liquid ETF competition here.

 - An implementation of a stationarity test!
 In this week’s “From Research to Production”, Jack walks us through two concepts that improve an Alpha’s ability to forecast.
 He tests for stationarity with the Augmented Dickey-Fuller (ADF) test and normalizes the data based on z-scores.
 Find the “Research to Production” template using stationarity testing here.

-- A new Boot Camp on pairs trading!
-The lesson uses the Algorithm Framework to implement a pairs trading strategy on Pepsi and Coca-Cola.
-You’ll find the concepts “pair” quite well with this wee’s “Research to Production” topics!
-Try out the new Boot Camp here.
+- A new boot camp!
+The Pairs Trading lesson uses the algorithm framework to implement a pairs trading strategy on Pepsi and Coca-Cola.
+You’ll find the concepts “pair” quite well with this week’s “Research to Production” topics!